apache/servicecomb-pack/docs/user_guide.md

 ## Native transports

-Alpha enabled JNI transports support with `alpha.feature.native=true`, These JNI transports add features specific to a particular platform, generate less garbage, and generally improve performance when compared to the NIO based transport.
+Alpha enabled JNI transports support with `alpha.feature.nativetransport=true`, These JNI transports add features specific to a particular platform, generate less garbage, and generally improve performance when compared to the NIO based transport.

 ## Experiment